cygnus-chain/whitepaper/README.md

 ## Abstract
 Cygnus Chain ($CNS) is a decentralized **Proof-of-Work (PoW)** blockchain designed for **stability, scalability, and real-world payments**.
 It leverages the **Ethash** algorithm alongside **Ethereum Virtual Machine (EVM)** compatibility to bridge the gap between accessible mining, developer flexibility, and low-cost, high-speed transactions.

-This README outlines the **technical architecture, economic model, governance framework, ecosystem potential, and roadmap** of Cygnus Chain.
+This whitepaper outlines the **technical architecture, economic model, governance framework, ecosystem potential, and roadmap** of Cygnus Chain.
 We aim to build an **open, transparent, and community-driven network** that remains **accessible to miners, developers, and everyday users** worldwide.

 ---